Nether Providence Township provides a weekly, co-mingled, curbside collection of a wide range of recyclable materials.

 The recyclable materials can be placed together in any container that is less than 65 gallons.
 The materials will be collected by B&L Disposal, who can be reached at 484-326-9774 B&L Disposal.
 All materials are taken to Republic Services (BFI Waste Services).
 B&L and Republic are not permitted to send items to an incinerator or landfill, or they will risk punishment in the form of fines from both the Township and the Department of Environmental Protection.

 Frequently Asked Questions

 The following is a list of frequently asked questions regarding recycling in Nether Providence township.

-Q. Will the new recycling program be part of my regular Township tax bill?
+Q. Is the recycling program part of my regular Township tax bill?

 The Township Board of Commissioners has created a recycling fee rebate program to offset the cost of the recycling program for our elderly lower income residents.
 The criteria used to qualify for the recycling fee rebate are the same as used in our existing sewer rent rebate option: residents 65 years of age or older with an annual income of less than $18,000.
 Please call or visit the Township office or visit the Township website to obtain a rebate request form.